-Already tried and true, these are the cameras that enthusiasts and regular folks like you and me can pick up.
-While some run a bit high in terms of cost, most are still under a grand or figure in around that mark.
+Already tried and true, these are the cameras that enthusiasts and regular folks like us can pick up.
+While some run a bit high in terms of cost, most are still under a ¬£1000 or figure in around that mark.

 LG 360 CAM

-The LG 360 CAM is one of the most affordable cameras on the list and it doesn't fall short of specs.
-It comes equipped with two 13MP, 200-degree wide angle cameras, which surpasses several competitors; a 1,200mAh battery and 4GB internal memory, which can be supplemented by a microSD card.
-You'll also get 2K video and 5.1 surround sound channel recording through three microphones.
+The LG 360 CAM is one of the most affordable cameras on the list, and there is a cost to that, specs-wise.
+It comes equipped with two 13MP, 200-degree wide angle cameras, but they'll only give you 2K video rather than 4K.
+There's also a 1,200mAh battery and 4GB internal memory, which can be supplemented by a microSD card.

-Like several other cameras, you'll be able to upload to YouTube360 and Google Street View, or view the content on LG's other new product, the LG 360 VR.
+Like several other cameras, you'll be able to upload to YouTube360 and Google Street View, or view the content on the LG 360 VR.

 Another tough little guy, the 360fly 4K promises water, dust and shock resistance along with 1,504 x 1,504-pixel resolution at 30 frames per second.
-However because there's only one lens, there's no spherical image.
-A newer version is on the way that shoots in 4K and costs $100 more.
+However, because there's only one lens there's no spherical image.

 Best 360-degree cameras coming soon